Gina Lollobrigida: Politics

 In 1999, Lollobrigida unsuccessfully ran for election to the European Parliament as a candidate for The Democrats, a party led by Romano Prodi.
-In 2020, she publicly endorsed Pope Francis' view on LGBT rights.
+In 2020, she publicly endorsed Pope Francis' views on LGBT rights.
 In the 2022 Italian general election, Lollobrigida, at the age of 95, attempted to win a seat in the Senate of the Republic, by standing for election as candidate for the Sovereign and Popular Italy (ISP), a newly founded Eurosceptic alliance opposed to Mario Draghi, in Latina, Lazio.
 She was unsuccessful, as the party garnered only 1% of the constituency vote, below the 3% electoral threshold.
 In an interview with Corriere della Sera prior to the election, Lollobrigida said she was inspired by Mahatma Gandhi's "way of doing things".
 She stated she was close to Indira Gandhi.

 Personal life

-In 1949 Lollobrigida married a Slovenian physician, Milko Škofič.
-Their only child, Andrea Milko (Milko Škofič Jr.), was born on 28 July 1957. Škofič gave up the practice of medicine to become her manager.
+In 1949, Lollobrigida married a Slovenian physician, Milko Škofič.
+Their only child, Andrea Milko (Milko Škofič Jr.), was born on 28 July 1957 in Salvator Mundi International Hospital in Rome. Škofič gave up the practice of medicine to become her manager.
 In 1960, Lollobrigida moved from her native Italy to Toronto, with Škofič and their son.
 The couple meant to solve the legal situation of their son who was considered stateless by the Italian bureaucracy.
 The couple divorced in 1971.